CodecoolGlobal/react-workshop-template/README.md

 - The a boolean propery, indicated that the dice is collected or not.
 - An ID, an increasing number on each new roll, started from 10.

-2. RollHistory.jsx: move the list of rolls to this component, use a prop to pass down the rolls.
+2. RollHistory.jsx: move the list of rolls from App to this component, use a prop to pass down the rolls.

 Component hierarchy: